kdraba/polymer-introduction/README.md

 ## Current Step

+### Adding a special class to fresh comments

+This time we are going to give the relative date of fresh comments a special look by adding a class to them.

+In our template in [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html) we wrap the date in a `span` element and bind the standard element attribute `classs` to a new function.
+As we are binding to a standard element attribute we use the special [https://www.polymer-project.org/1.0/docs/devguide/data-binding#native-binding]($= assignment).
+The new function simply calculates the `class` value depending on how far the given date is in the past and returns it as a string.

+In our `style` we give fresh dates a distinct look by coloring them dark red and making them bold.

+And again, take a look at our [app](http://localhost:5000/) and add a new comment.
+The date of the comment is styled in dark red and is bold.
+Our `class` is working.
+You can see that in your browsers DOM explorer.
+But just as with our relative date text, the class is not updated, i.e. it is not removed from the element as time passes by.

+Do you know what our code is missing?
+So lets move on to our next commit.

+## Previous Steps

 ### Creating a tick behavior

 Both of our elements `app-tick` and `date-relative` share the same `tick` property.
 We can put this property in its own behavior.
 This way the property can be reused in every other element.